Hyrox

-Hyrox (stylized as HYROX) is an indoor fitness competition that combines 8 km of running and 8 functional workout stations, alternating between running and functional exercises.
+Hyrox is a fitness-racing group business which runs standardized fitness competitions that combine 8 km of running with 8 functional workout stations.

+Contestants alternate between running and functional exercises.
 It bills itself as "The World Series of Fitness Racing" and "A Sport for Everybody".

-A Hyrox competition is made up of a 1 km run followed by a functional exercise station that is repeated eight times for the eight different workout stations.
+A Hyrox competition is made up of eight 1 km runs each followed by one of eight different functional workout stations.
 The events are standardized across all locations, allowing athletes to compare results globally.

 Hyrox was launched by Christian Toetzke and Moritz Fürste.
-The first Hyrox event was held in Hamburg, Germany in April 2018.
+The first Hyrox event was held in Hamburg, Germany, in April 2018.

 History

-Hyrox was founded by Olympic field hockey champion Moritz Fürste and Christian Toetzke, and first introduced in Hamburg, Germany in 2017.
+Originally called Curox, Hyrox was founded by Olympic field hockey champion Moritz Fürste and Christian Toetzke, and first introduced in Hamburg, Germany in 2017.
+With the idea of developing a program that would appeal to gym-goers and avid Strava users, Fürste and Toetzke designed a race of "eight 1km runs with a workout station in between each 1km – in no particular order."
+It would also motivate gym users to move past losing weight and checking their body status.

 The first Hyrox event had 650 participants.
-According to Fürste, the original brief was "to create an event that is a €200,000 (about $214,000) production that looks like a €2,000,000 ($2,144,000) production".
-The name "Hyrox" is a portmanteau of "hybrid" and "rockstar."
+According to Fürste, the original brief was "to create an event that is a €200,000 production that looks like a €2,000,000 production".

 The competition has since expanded worldwide, with 24,000 people taking part in Hyrox events in London alone in 2023.
 In total, 65 races were held around the world in 2023, with 175,000 competitors taking part.